ga-wdi-boston/html-css/README.md

 - Don't use color or sound alone to show what an element does
 - Organize content with headings and subheadings

+### Debugging CSS
+The best way to debug anything is to _be methodical_.
+This includes CSS!
+If your elements are not behaving as you expect, here are the first steps.
+More information about debugging CSS is in the additional resources.

+1. Make sure your class names are exactly the same in HTML and CSS.
+2. Double check that your selectors are selecting the correct element.
+3. Do not ADD MORE to things that aren't working.
+Take out the code that doesn't work before adding something else.

 ### Lab: Create a cookie site

 In squads, you're going to collaboratively create a new webpage using the raw